Our programs for schools develop students’ social and emotional learning using the ancient tools of African music and culture.

 4 WEEK PROGRAM

 This program is run by our facilitators over 4 weeks (1 session per week).
-Sessions run for 50 minutes and are suitable for groups of up to 60 students.
+Sessions run for 50 minutes and are suitable for classes of up to 30 students.
 The program also includes the development of a drumming ensemble performance that is suitable for an end-of-term event or school graduation.